microsoft/microsoft-performance-toolkit-sdk/documentation/Using-the-SDK/Creating-a-simple-sdk-plugin.md

    (CDS)
 2. Create a public class that implements the abstract class `CustomDataProcessorBase`.
 This your Custom Data Processor (CDP)
-3. Create or more data table classes.
+3. Create one or more data table classes.
 These classes must:
    - Be public
    - Be decorated with `TableAttribute`
    - Expose a static public field or property named "TableDescriptor" of type `TableDescriptor` which provides information